gulfiliz/gulfiliz.github.io/_posts/2026-01-12-bells-theorem.md

 the hidden variable $$\lambda$$ is uncorrelated with the measurement settings $$\hat{a}, \hat{b}$$.

-If this assumption fails —
-if the past light cone of the particle source intersects the past light cones of the setting choices in a way that creates correlations — then Bell's theorem does not apply.
+If this assumption fails, if the past light cone of the particle source intersects the past light cones of the setting choices in a way that creates correlations, then Bell's theorem does not apply.

 An LHV theory could reproduce all quantum predictions if the universe is so finely tuned that every "random" choice of measurement setting is correlated with the hidden state of the particles.

-This cannot be ruled out experimentally — because any experiment we design uses measurement settings from within the universe, which share a common past with everything else.
+This cannot be ruled out experimentally, because any experiment we design uses measurement settings from within the universe, which share a common past with everything else.

 The **Big Bell Test** used human choices.
-But humans are physical systems — their choices are determined by their past, which shares a common origin with the particles.
+But humans are physical systems, their choices are determined by their past, which shares a common origin with the particles.

-To truly close this loophole,
-you would need measurement settings from a source causally disconnected from the particle source — from outside the universe.
+To truly close this loophole, you would need measurement settings from a source causally disconnected from the particle source, from outside the universe.

 This is impossible.

 Superdeterminism is the last refuge of local realism.

-Most physicists reject it —
-because it requires a cosmic conspiracy so fine-tuned as to be indistinguishable from magic, and because it undermines the entire enterprise of experimental science.
+Most physicists reject it, because it requires a cosmic conspiracy so fine-tuned as to be indistinguishable from magic, and because it undermines the entire enterprise of experimental science.

 But it cannot be ruled out.

-Gerard 't Hooft — Nobel laureate — takes superdeterminism seriously.
+Gerard 't Hooft, Nobel laureate, takes superdeterminism seriously.

 He may be right.

-Or the universe may simply be nonlocal — deeply, irreducibly, experimentally confirmed nonlocal — and we have not yet found the right framework to make sense of it.
+Or the universe may simply be nonlocal, deeply, irreducibly, experimentally confirmed nonlocal, and we have not yet found the right framework to make sense of it.

 ---

 ## Coda

-Bell wrote his theorem in 1964, while working at CERN on accelerator design.
+Bell wrote his theorem in 1964, while working at CERN on theoretical particle physics.

 He did it in his spare time.
 It was not his job.

-He submitted it to *Physics* — a journal that folded shortly after, so the paper was technically never published in the issue it was submitted to.
+He submitted it to *Physics,* a short-lived journal that published only five issues before folding.
+The paper appeared in Vol. 1, No. 3.

 It was rescued and reprinted.

-He spent the rest of his life
-arguing for its importance —
-arguing that the foundations of quantum mechanics were not a philosophical sideshow but a central unsolved problem in physics.
+He spent the rest of his life arguing for its importance, arguing that the foundations of quantum mechanics were not a philosophical sideshow but a central unsolved problem in physics.

 He was largely ignored.

-He died in 1990 — of a cerebral hemorrhage, one day after being nominated for the Nobel Prize.
+He died in 1990, of a cerebral hemorrhage, shortly after being nominated for the Nobel Prize.

 He never received it.

-The Nobel was eventually awarded to Aspect, Clauser, and Zeilinger in 2022 — for experimental tests of Bell inequalities.
+The Nobel was eventually awarded to Aspect, Clauser, and Zeilinger in 2022, for experimental tests of Bell inequalities.

 Bell's theorem is now recognized as the most important result in the foundations of physics of the 20th century.

-*"It is a curious historical fact that modern quantum mechanics began with two quite different mathematical formulations: the differential equation of Schrödinger, and the matrix algebra of Heisenberg.
-The two approaches were shown to be mathematically equivalent.
-These two mathematical formulations had in common, at least in the hands of their inventors, a quite decisive break with classical tradition.
-This made things easier.
-Now we have a third approach:
-the quantum theory of Bell."*
+*"Either the wavefunction, as given by the Schrödinger equation, is not everything, or it is not right."*

-— John Bell, 1987
+— John Bell, *Speakable and Unspeakable in Quantum Mechanics* (1987)

 The universe is nonlocal.